CS699-IITB-Autumn-2021/project-invertedstack/scraping/README.md

 ## Dependencies ##

 - Python version 3.8.0 (compatible with any Python 3 version)
+- Chromebrowser
+- Chromedriver (of a version compatible with your Chrome Browser)
 - Libraries used:
     - selenium
     - requests